Frame (linear algebra): Dual frame synthesis and analysis

-Applications
+Applications and examples

-In signal processing, each vector is interpreted as a signal.
+In signal processing, it is common to represent signals as vectors in a Hilbert space.
 In this interpretation, a vector expressed as a linear combination of the frame vectors is a redundant signal.
-Using a frame, it is possible to create a simpler, more sparse representation of a signal as compared with a family of elementary signals (that is, representing a signal strictly with a set of linearly independent vectors may not always be the most compact form).
-Frames, therefore, provide robustness.
+Representing a signal strictly with a set of linearly independent vectors may not always be the most compact form.
+Using a frame, it is possible to create a simpler, more sparse representation of a signal as compared with a family of elementary signals.
+Frames, therefore, provide "robustness".
 Because they provide a way of producing the same vector within a space, signals can be encoded in various ways.
 This facilitates fault tolerance and resilience to a loss of signal.
 Finally, redundancy can be used to mitigate noise, which is relevant to the restoration, enhancement, and reconstruction of signals.

-In signal processing, it is common to assume the vector space is a Hilbert space.